OCEAN COTTAGES GUIDE TO BRAUNTON

 Braunton is often referred to as the largest village in England, (although others have also laid claim to this title.)
 Whatever the truth, Braunton is a village with a vibrant and active community with events taking place throughout the year.

-The village has lots of good, friendly pubs, restaurants and cafes, including the George Hotel, award-winning Squires fish and chips, At One restaurant, SQ, Wild Thyme and The Williams Arms in nearby Wrafton.
+The village has lots of good, friendly pubs, restaurants and cafes, including the George Hotel, award-winning Squires fish and chips, New Coast Canteen, SQ, Wild Thyme and The Williams Arms in nearby Wrafton.
 There are several supermarkets as well as the British Museum of Surfing.

 The new Quay Cafe is a fantastic dog-friendly, fully licensed café offers organic coffee, great food with seasonal specials, and delicious cream teas and cakes.
 They also serve ice creams, milkshakes and smoothies to eat in or take away as well as outdoor seating, cycle racks and free parking.